 Can you ride an electric bike without a battery?
 Yep, you can, but it might not always be easy.
 And I understand why some people might be asking this question, too.
 Sometimes your battery is flat or you are looking to purchase a bike and want to use it more like a regular bike.
 Let’s address these different scenarios…

 Can you ride an ebike without the battery?
 Yes, you can ride an ebike with the battery.
 Riding an ebike without the battery will not harm or damage the motor.
-However, riding an ebike with a flat or no batter will make the bike harder to pedal, especially during inclines.
+However, riding an ebike with a flat or no battery will make the bike harder to pedal, especially during inclines.

 Riding an Ebike With the Battery